movadee-labs/ag-forms/README.md

 ## :computer: Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.
-Thanks to all our contributors!
+Thanks to all our contributors :heart:

 ## :page_facing_up: License